sirius4galaxy/note/github.multi.accounts.md

 EOF
 ```

->or, if you want to set this account as the default account, add the following configuration instead, before all accounts are configured:
+>or, if you want to set this account as the default account, add the following configuration instead, before configuration of all accounts:
 >
 >```bash
 >cat <<EOF >> ~/.gitconfig